 Simpson, Seamus/Puppis, Manuel/Van den Bulck, Hilde (Eds.)
 (2016): European Media Policy for the Twenty-First Century.
 Assessing the Past, Setting Agendas for the Future.
 New York/London: Routledge.
 ISBN: 978-1-13-885650-9

-Following the ECREA-CLP workshop in Salford, Seamus Simpson edited a special issue of the “Journal of Information Policy” on “Contemporary Issues in European Media Policy”.
+Following the ECREA-CLP workshop in Salford, Seamus Simpson edited a special issue of the open access “Journal of Information Policy” on “Contemporary Issues in European Media Policy”.
+The special issue features six papers presented at the Salford workshop.
 The articles are available for free on the journal’s website.

 Simpson, Seamus (Ed.)
 (2014).
 Contemporary Issues in European Media Policy [Special Issue].
 Journal of Information Policy, 4.